niessner/Opt/API/release/share/opt/README.md

 * Error reporting is limited and may be difficult to understand at times.
 * Code can only run on NVIDIA GPUs with a relatively modern version of CUDA (6.5 or greater on OSX/Linux, and 7.0 on windows)
 * The library of built-in math functions is somewhat limited.
-For instance, it include vectors but doesn't include small matrix operation.
+For instance, it include vectors but doesn't include small matrix operations.

 These issues will improve over time, but if you run into issues, just send us an email: